eungjoolee/DCT_HSI_classification/README.md

-# hyperspectral_classification
+# DCT-based hyperspectral image classification

 ### Project Description
-- This repository contains the PyTorch code for the paper DCT-based Hyperspectral Image Classification onResource-Constrained Platforms.
+- This repository contains the PyTorch code for the paper DCT-based Hyperspectral Image Classification on Resource-Constrained Platforms.
 It is accepted to the conference, IEEE, Whisper 2021.

 ### Experiments
 #### Run Experiments